rcsb/py-rcsb-api/docs/search_api/query_construction.md

 list(query())
 ```
-If you do not use NestedAttributeQuery, your query may be flattened, leading to incorrect behavior or ignored nested constraints.
+If you do not use `NestedAttributeQuery`, your query may be flattened, leading to incorrect behavior or ignored nested constraints.
 Additionally, a warning message will appear, informing you of improper nested attribute usage.